Davej66/moving-forward/TESTING.md

 ----------------------------------------------------------------------------------------------------------------------------------

-- Implementation :
+- Implementation : Confirm a no previous orders meesage and link to products page in user profile page.
-- Test :
+- Test : A new user was created and in the new user profile page checked if the message and link was there.
+Then to purcase some items and see  if the previous orders listis then shown in place of the previous no purchase orders message and shopping link.
-- Result :
+- Result : The appropriate no previous orders message and shopping link was displayed when no previous orders had been made and then when their had been purchase these were listed.
-- Verdict :
+- Verdict : The test was successful and deemed a pass.

 ----------------------------------------------------------------------------------------------------------------------------------